cassiopea-ton/caasiopea-query/README.md

 let c = new BagOfCells(buffer);
 ```

-It returns hte object with that represents following fields:
+It returns еte object with following fields:

 ```
 {